NoDebt-App-Backend/Loan_Prediction_App/README.md

 **[Back to Table of Contents](https://github.com/NoDebt-App-Backend/Loan_Prediction_App/tree/main#table-of-contents)**

-Parameters: authToken, firstName, lastName, email, phoneNumber, role
+Parameters: authToken, firstName, lastName, email, phoneNumber, role, loginURL(optional - passed in as the URL the new admin gets as a mail to login directly along with their email and password)

 - EXAMPLE: Add Admin Successful